 Given that Shimano has already gone 12-speed with its XTR M9100 mountain bike groupset and both SRAM and Campagnolo have already added a twelfth cog to their road offerings, it seems all but certain that the next generation of Dura-Ace will follow suit.

-This allows for the use of a 10t small cog on the cassette and has since been adopted for the second and third-tier SLX and XT mountain bike drivetrains.
+This allows for the use of a 10t small cog on the cassette and has since been adopted for the second- and third- and fourth-tier mountain bike drivetrains, XT, SLX and Deore.

 Of course, you never know, Shimano might just jump straight to 14-speed.